 In 2020, when you compare Medicare supplement plans, you need to remember that, the Medicare supplement plan F is going away but not for everyone.
-It has been well known supplement plan that was in the market for several decades.
+It has been well known Best Medicare supplement plans that was in the market for several decades.
 There are millions of people who are going to be affected.
 So why is it going away?

 When It Will Be Phased Off?